joshcorr/PSGalleryBackup/README.md

 ## Scheduling up a Backup

 The function `Invoke-LocalPowerShellGalleryUpdate` works to save desired PowerShell Modules and upload them to a local Proget Server.
 The command downloads modules based on a JSON document and the existing packages on in the repo.
-The JOSN document should be formated in the following way:
+The JSON document should be formated in the following way:

 ```json
 [